 - The Print-Job Request: A client that wants to submit a print job with only a single document uses the Print-Job operation.
 The operation allows for the client to "push" the document data to the Printer object by including the document data in the request itself. - The Print-URI Request: A client that wants to submit a print job with only a single document (where the Printer object "pulls" the document data instead of the client "pushing" the data to the Printer object) uses the Print-URI operation.
 In this case, the client includes in the request only a URI reference to the document data (not the document data itself). - The Create-Job Request: A client that wants to submit a print job with multiple documents uses the Create-Job operation.
-This operation is followed by an arbitrary number of Send-Document and/or Send-URI operations (each creating another document for the newly create Job object).
-The Send-Document operation includes the document data in the request (the client "pushes" the document data in the request (the Printer), and the Send-URI operation includes only a URI reference to the document data in the request (the Printer "pulls" the document data from the referenced location).
-The last Send-Document or Send-URI request for a given Job object includes a "last-document" operation attribute set to 'true' indicating that this is the last request. - Throughout this model specification, document, the term "create request" is used to refer to any of these three operation requests. - A Create-Job operation followed by only one Send-Document operation is semantically equivalent to a Print-Job operation, however, for performance reasons, the client SHOULD use the Print-Job operation for all single document jobs.
+This operation is followed by an arbitrary number (one or more) of Send-Document and/or Send-URI operations (each creating another document for the newly create Job object).
+The Send-Document operation includes the document data in the request (the client "pushes" the document data to the printer), and the Send-URI operation includes only a URI reference to the document data in the request (the Printer "pulls" the document data from the referenced location).
+The last Send-Document or Send-URI request for a given Job object includes a "last-document" operation attribute set to 'true' indicating that this is the last request. - Throughout this model document, the term "create request" is used to refer to any of these three operation requests. - A Create-Job operation followed by only one Send-Document operation is semantically equivalent to a Print-Job operation, however, for performance reasons, the client SHOULD use the Print-Job operation for all single document jobs.
 Also, Print-Job is a REQUIRED operation (all implementations MUST support it) whereas Create-Job is an OPTIONAL operation, hence some implementations might not support it. - Job submission time is the point in time when a client issues a create request.
-The initial state of every Job object is the 'pending' or 'pending held' state.
-Later, 'pending', 'pending-held', or 'processing' state (see section 4.3.7).
-When the Printer object begins processing the print job.
-At this point in time, the Job object's state moves to 'processing'.
-This is known as job processing time.
+The initial state of every Job object is the 'pending', 'pending-held', or 'processing' state (see section 4.3.7).
+When the Printer object - object is the pending, pending nearly of processing state (see section 4.5.7).
+When the I find the object - begins processing the print job, the Job object's state moves to 'processing'.
+This is known as job - processing time.
 There are validation checks that must be done at job submission time and others that must be performed at job processing time. - At job submission time and at the time a Validate-Job operation is received, the Printer MUST do the following: - 1.
 Process the client supplied attributes and either accept or reject the request - 2.
-Validate the syntax of and support for the scheme of any client supplied URI - At job submission time the Printer object MUST validate whether or not the supplied attributes, attribute syntaxes, and values are supported by matching them with the Printer object's corresponding "xxxsupported" attributes.
+Validate the syntax of and support for the scheme of any client supplied URI

+At job submission time the Printer object MUST validate whether or not the supplied attributes, attribute syntaxes, and values are supported by matching them with the Printer object's corresponding "xxx-supported" attributes.
 See section 3.1.7 for details.
 [IPP-IIG] presents suggested steps for an IPP object to either accept or reject any request and additional steps for processing create requests.